|Designer: Dave Roberts Landscape||

 Botanical name: Epilobium canum

-The California Fuchsia is a perennial with dense, narrow, silver foliage and orange summer flowers.
+The California Fuchsia is a perennial with dense, narrow, grey green foliage and orange summer flowers.
 The growth habit of this plant is sprawling and low, 2' tall and 4' wide.
-This perennial is a California native and attracts hummingbirds.
+It attracts hummingbirds and butterflies.
 It prefers full sun and is drought tolerant once it's established.
 Also widely known as Zauschneria

 Common name: Noell's Grevillea